Solar-network/docs/docs/sdk/typescript/crypto/examples.md

 >>> boolean
 ```

-## Private Key
+## PrivateKey

-> As the name implies, private keys and passphrases are to remain private.
+> As the name implies, privateKeys and passphrases are to remain private.
 Never store these unencrypted and minimise access to these secrets

-### Derive the Private Key from a Passphrase
+### Derive the privateKey from a passphrase

 ```typescript
 import { Identities } from "@solar-network/crypto";